NOAA-PMEL/uafnciso/README.md

 java -Xms1024m -Xmx1024m -jar ncISO-2.3.6.jar -ts https://ferret.pmel.noaa.gov/pmel/thredds/carbontracker.xml -num 1 -depth 20 -iso true

+Try:

+java -Xms1024m -Xmx1024m -jar ncISO-2.3.6.jar -ts http://amb6400b.stccmop.org:8080/thredds/forecast_model_data.xml -num 125 -depth 100 -iso true

+to see the new for 2.3.6 individual <gmd:keyword> elements from the comma-separated GCMD keywords in the keywords and the netCDF source attribute put into the <gmi:LE_ProcessStep><gmd:source><gmi:LE_Source><gmd:description>.

 #### Legal Disclaimer
 *This repository is a software product and is not official communication of the National Oceanic and Atmospheric Administration (NOAA), or the